 '''

-mod DATA-AGENTS-CONF is

-ex CONFIGURATION .

-my msg syntax

-sort MsgBody .

-op msg : Oid Oid MsgBody -> Msg [ctor message] .

-agents may be pending on requests

 sort Request .

 op w4 : Oid Oid MsgBody -> Request [ctor] .

-endm

 '''

 A data agent stores a dictionary, mapping keys to data elements.
-To specify such dictionaries, we use the predefined parameterized module MAP (see Section 7.13), renaming the main sort as well as the lookup and update operators as follows:
+To specify such dictionaries, we use the predefined parameterized module MAP (see Section 7.14), renaming the main sort as well as the lookup and update operators as follows: